ZeitgeberH/patchview/docs/tutorials.rst

 in a multi-patch experiment test for firing pattern, connection and spontaneous event.
 In Heka patchmaster, you can specify a unique label for each protocol: for example, 'FP' for firing pattern; 'EPSP' for excitatory post synaptic potential.
 PatchView would read those labels and sort each recorded series into corresponding tabs shown in the first middle panel.
 Currently three tabs are available: "Firing pattern", "Connection", "Spontaneous".
+Once data is loaded and sorted, the context menu provides entry point to additional analysis (see below).

 **Interactive with figure planel**
 -------------------------------------